 Trials that consisted of 50% or more artefacts during encoding or retrieval were excluded, and if fewer than nine trials remained, the microwire was not considered for further analysis.
 We z-scored the remaining HFA power values independently for encoding and retrieval, and afterwards excluded later forgotten trials.
 Finally, we defined the element-wise product of the encoding and retrieval standardized HFA power as a proxy for episode-specific reinstatement.

-In order to calculate a threshold for this episode-specific firing reinstatement we permuted the order of the encoding and retrieval episodes and recomputed the reinstatement value.
+To calculate a threshold for this episode-specific firing reinstatement we permuted the order of the encoding and retrieval episodes and recomputed the reinstatement value.
 We repeated this step 1,000 times and took the 99th percentile as a threshold against which we compared the empirical reinstatement value.
 If the empirical reinstatement exceeded the threshold and its standardized power at encoding and retrieval was at least 1.645 (≙ pright-tailed < 0.05), we considered this microwire an Episode Specific Microwire (ESW).
 This procedure allows for thresholding but does not correct for multiple comparisons on the level of a microwire.

 To determine whether there was a significant number of microwires that showed an episode-specific power reinstatement, we randomly drew one of the previously calculated permutations for each microwire and determined whether it would be classified as a ESW under the same criteria as before.
 In each of the 1,000 permutations, we summed up the number of shuffled ESW which we then used to create a null distribution against which we compared the empirically determined number of ESW.

-In order to generate Figure XX, we repeated the time-frequency analysis in the range of 3 Hz and 200 Hz in 50 logarithmically spaced steps for all microwires that exhibited a HFP reinstatement in at least one episode.
+To generate Figure XX, we repeated the time-frequency analysis in the range of 3 Hz and 200 Hz in 50 logarithmically spaced steps for all microwires that exhibited a HFP reinstatement in at least one episode.
 For each ESW we calculated the mean HFP during reinstated and non-reinstated episodes and then averaged the respective power spectra across all ESW.
 To determine the statistical significance of the results, we used a cluster-based permutation test (Oostendorf/feld xx).

 Identification of putative Concept Specific Microwires (CSMs)